Policy 7-002: Patents and Inventions

 - Technology Commercialization Advisory Committee

 - The Technology Commercialization Advisory Committee is appointed by the president of the University.
-The Committee acts as an oversight committee to the TCO.
-These oversight functions include but are not limited to reviewing the functioning of the TCO, Policy interpretation, and Policy recommendations on intellectual property, protection of inventions and licensing of University-owned technology.
+The Committee acts as an oversight committee to PIVOT Center.
+These oversight functions include but are not limited to reviewing the functioning of PIVOT Center, Policy interpretation, and Policy recommendations on intellectual property, protection of inventions and licensing of University-owned technology.
 The committee also may recommend changes in University intellectual property policies and is available to the Research Foundation for technical advice on the foregoing matters.

 - The Technology Commercialization Advisory Committee must approve exceptions to standard

 University intellectual property procedures, proposed royalty distributions and related

 matters.
 The Committee may, upon request, advise the University administration on

 The Research Foundation is the instrument of the University that commercializes inventions through royalty agreements with external organizations for the mutual benefit of the University and full-time or part-time faculty and staff members, Non-faculty academic employees and student employees or student participants involved in University research.
 The University assigns to the Research Foundation all rights to those inventions that should be exploited.
 Any surplus funds realized by the Foundation from this activity are allocated to fund the research and education programs of the University.

 - Implementation; Commercialization and Royalties, Patent Prosecution and Commercialization